MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 [*Mandatory Fix*]

 Use the following guidelines to write the Terms of use:
- * Should be Specific and applicable to your offering.
+ * Must be Specific and applicable to your offering.
- * Should be Hosted on your own domain.
+ * Must be Hosted on your own domain.
- * Should have a secure (HTTPS) link.
+ * Must have a secure (HTTPS) link.
  * Access to Terms of use must not require authentication.

 ### Support links

 [*Mandatory Fix*]

-Your app's support URLs shouldn't require authentication.
-For example, users shouldn't login to contact you.
+Your app's support URLs must not require authentication.
+For example, users must not login to contact you.

 Support URLs must include your contact details or a way forward for users to raise a support ticket.
 For example, if your support URL is hosted on GitHub, which must be under your ownership and include your contact details or a way forward for users to raise a support ticket.